dscodebook/ranveeraggarwal.github.io/projects/_posts/graphics/2015-4-2-lightcuts.markdown

 ##Conclusion
 So, as we see, as the number of light sources increase, the time to render decreases.
 This is because now, instead of having to contribute illumination from all light sources, the program has to compute illumination only from a few representative light sources, thereby reducing the amount of computation required.

+##Credits
+* Bruce Walter, Sebastian Fernandez, Adam Arbree, Kavita Bala, Mike Donikian, Don Greenberg for their amazing work on this paper
+* Matt Pharr and Greg Humphreys for building pbrt